Monkey Man (In Production)

 We got all the way round Tassie in this manner laughing hilariously and drinking whiskey.
 We stopped once at an ostrich farm.
 I still have the eggs.
 On another occasion he brought out his fiddle and entertained the public bar with Scottish folk tunes.
 A few of my scenes made it into the film.
 Many didn't, but the secret of screenwriting - I discovered then - is that you have to enjoy the process of writing.
 Or find some way to make it enjoyable.
 If you didn't enjoy doing it, it usually shows in the writing

-This was my first script, based on my novel of the same name.
-I spent the next ten years doing other stuff - working as a doctor, writing novels, TV episodes journalism and non-fiction - before finally returning to screenwriting.
+This was my first script, adapted from my novel of the same name.
+I spent the next ten years as a doctor and medical journalist - before finally returning to screenwriting.

 It's a weird carreer trajectory but there's quite a lot to be said for gaining experience of the world before immersing yourself in film - which can be a bit of an echo-chamber.
 There's a whole community of screenwriters - the majority perhaps - whose output is a pastiche of stuff they've seen elsewhere, rather than drawn from lived experience.